bergesinstitute/graf-method/book-1-unit-6.md

 # Telling time in Spanish

-When asking and answering what time is it, we do the following:
+When asking and answering what time it is, we do the following:

     ¿Qué hora es?